fischhoff/ai_flowering/README.md

 Train model using transfer learning with fine-tuning.

 Use model to make predictions for labeled and unlabeled images.
-Add iNaturalist metadata to predictions.
+Add iNaturalist metadata to predictions. iNaturalist metadata are available for download from inaturalist.org; the metadata used for this analysis are in this repo in data/iNaturalistEucalypts - iNaturalistEucalypts.csv.

 Using transfer learning with the pretrained model as a fixed feature extractor.
 This model was less accurate and therefore we did not use it.